-- Department of Agriculture, Water and the Environment;
+- Department of the Environment, Water, Heritage and the Arts;

 - Australian Heritage Council;

+- ACT for Trees;

 - ACT Heritage Council;

 - Australian Garden History Society;

 - Australian Institute of Landscape Architects;

 - National Trust of Australia (ACT);

-- Friends of ACT Trees; and
+- Friends of the ACT Arboreta; and

 - the neighbours and users of the plantation.

-The interests of some of these stakeholders are related to legislation which is separately described above (DAWE and the AHC).
-The following text provides a brief description of the interests of the other stakeholders listed above and records their comments.
-Some comments date back to the period when the first plan was prepared, and have been retained because they still appear relevant.
-Other comments have arisen in the course of recent consultations undertaken to update the plan.
+The interests of some of these stakeholders are related to legislation which is separately described above (DEWHA and the AHC).
+The following text provides a brief description of the interests of the other stakeholders listed above and records their comments arising from consultations undertaken as part of preparing the draft conservation management plan in 2004.
+These consultations were undertaken in a variety of ways including on-site and other meetings, email and by telephone.